raspberrypilearning/comic-character/en/step_3.md

 ### Design the Superhero origin story section

-You will add another text area to your form so user's can describe their supehero's origin story.
+You will add another text area to your form so users can describe their supehero's origin story.

 --- task ---

-Add the html for creating the origin story description section.
+Add the HTML for creating the origin story description section.

 --- code ---
 ---